Terminology | Abbreviations | Dimensions | Recording and transcribing | Inaccuracies, omissions | Dashes, brackets

 ° even when there is a collective title elsewhere on the resource

 ° only if the information found there represents the resource as a whole

 Edition statement: (250 field) will now encompass elements relating to the format of music that were scattered over various areas in AACR2:

-° Musical presentation statement (e.g., Score and parts), currently tagged in 254 field
+° Musical presentation statement (e.g., Score and parts), an AACR2 element tagged in the 254 field

 ° Statements of responsibility relating to the format of music (e.g., vocal score by [name]), currently tagged in 245/c